 - Fill out an online application for the animal you would like to meet.

 - One of our adoptions counselors will contact you to set up an appointment.
 Please allow up to 48 hours for this.

 For dogs only: If you are looking to adopt a dog and already have a dog at home, please bring them with you to your appointment.

 the need to save homeless animals has not gone away and Friends of Strays will continue to be there for our community during this time.
 With health and safety our priority, we are working to service our most vulnerable animals in the following ways:

 🐾 TNVR Services: Our medical team will continue Trap-Neuter-Vaccinate-Release for Pinellas County's community cats with the help of our partner, MEOW Now.

-🐾 Reserve Kennel Space: We have offered our kennel space to our friends at Pinellas County Animal Services, should they reach capacity.
+🐾 Reserve Kennel Space: We have offered our kennel space to our partner shelters, should they reach capacity.

 🐾 Food Bank Donations: We will resume the collection of donations such as pet food, medication, & supplies to distribute at the St. Petersburg Free Clinic for our low-income community members.

 At this time our facility will remain closed to the public as we try to do our part in slowing the spread of COVID-19.
 If you've found a lost or stray pet, please bring them to Pinellas County Animal Services.